haoyuanz13/Deep-Learning/README.md

-Deep Learning
+Deep Learning and Vision
 -------------
-Deep network structure Projects with source code, most of them contain PyTorch and Tensorflow two versions.
+Deep network structure based Projects including source code, analyses and report, most of them contain PyTorch and Tensorflow two versions.

-Keep uploading and learning.....
+Keep learning and uploading .....
 --------------------------------
 * Have included the deep network for playing with cifar10/100 data to achieve object classification.
 * Uploaded simple FasterRCNN network.
 (Detect cifar10 with the cifar100 as background).